dungba88/nytherria-board-game/characters/the-king.md

 ### 🕊 Gameplay Effect

-> *When played, destroy all Dark-faction character cards in both hands.
-Send all destroyed cards to the graveyard.*
+> *Faction Leader.
+Send all Dark-faction character cards in all players' hands to graveyard.*

 ---